How do I report payments for caring for my brother-in-law on my taxes?

 Answer:

-If the employer isn't deducting the Social Security tax for you, you will want to file the proper form with the IRS.
-Independent contractors report their income on Form 1040, Schedule C (PDF), Profit or Loss from Business (Sole Proprietorship), or you may qualify to use Form 1040, Schedule C-EZ (PDF), Net Profit from Business (Sole Proprietorship).
-You should also be aware of Form 1040, Schedule SE (PDF), Self-Employment Tax, which must be filed if net earnings from self-employment are $400 or more.
-This form is used to figure your social security and Medicare tax which is based on your net self-employment income.
-You may also need to file Form 2210 (PDF), Underpayment of Estimated Tax by Individuals, Estates & Trusts, if you do not make estimated tax payments.
+If your employer isn't withholding Social Security tax, you'll need to report your income correctly.
+As an independent contractor, you should use Form 1040, Schedule C, Profit or Loss from Business (Sole Proprietorship), or you may qualify for Form 1040, Schedule C-EZ, Net Profit from Business (Sole Proprietorship).
+If your net earnings from self-employment are $400 or more, you must also file Form 1040, Schedule SE, Self-Employment Tax.
+This form calculates your Social Security and Medicare tax based on your net self-employment income.
+Additionally, if you haven't made estimated tax payments, you may need to file Form 2210, Underpayment of Estimated Tax by Individuals, Estates & Trusts.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.